During the 2012-2013 session, Jamie filed the following pieces of legislation to increase protections for consumers:

-Modeled after California’s strongest-in-the-nation consumer financial privacy law, this bill gives consumers control over their nonpublic financial information.
-Financial institutions would be required to get consumers’ permission (“opt-in”) before sharing consumer nonpublic financial information with outside companies, and to notify consumers and give them the opportunity to halt information-sharing (“opt-out”) with affiliate companies.
+The Massachusetts Financial Information Privacy Act, modeled after California’s strongest-in-the-nation consumer financial privacy law, gives consumers control over their nonpublic financial information.
+This bill will require financial institutions to get consumers’ permission (“opt-in”) before sharing consumer nonpublic financial information with outside companies, and to notify consumers and give them the opportunity to halt information-sharing (“opt-out”) with affiliate companies.